Oklahoma Court Records

 - Dismissed misdemeanor or felony charges, provided there are no pending charges, no felony convictions, or the prosecuting attorney has no intention of re-filing charges.

-- Misdemeanor convictions where the penalty was a fine less than $501 and no prison or suspended sentence, no pending charges, or felony convictions
+- Misdemeanor convictions where the penalty was a fine of less than $501 and no prison or suspended sentence, no pending charges, or felony convictions

-- Misdemeanor convictions with a prison sentence, a suspended sentence, or fine exceeding $500, provided there are no pending charges or felony convictions, and at least five years have passed since the completion of the individual’s last misdemeanor sentence.
+- Misdemeanor convictions with a prison sentence, a suspended sentence, or a fine exceeding $500, provided there are no pending charges or felony convictions, and at least five years have passed since the completion of the individual’s last misdemeanor sentence.

 - Nonviolent felony convictions not listed in 57 Okla.
 Stat.
 Ann. § 571, no additional felony or misdemeanor convictions in the last seven years or pending charges, and at least five years have passed since the completion of the sentence.